Mandatory Overtime Laws: Everything You Need to Know

 The following is the regulation in California, which explains how the regular rate of pay is determined when working with reporting time versus overtime.

-According to the State of California Department of Industrial Relations, when an employee reports to work but the employee is not put to work or the work furnished is less than half of what he's accustomed to doing on his scheduled or usual work day, the employer must pay the employee for half of the scheduled or usual day's work.
+According to the State of California Department of Industrial Relations, when an employee reports to work but is not put to work or the work furnished is less than half of what he's accustomed to doing on a usual workday, the employer must pay the employee for half of the scheduled or usual day's work.
 Under no circumstances shall the employer pay the employee less than two or more than four hours compensation at their regular rate of pay.

 If an employer requires an employee to return to work for the second time in any workday and the employee has access to less than two hours of work after reporting for the second time, the employer must pay the employee for two hours at his regular rate of pay.

 If you need help with mandatory overtime laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.